 - The products work.
 I’ve been married to The Wife for 11 years and together for another 7-ish.
 SO I KNOW WHAT DIDN’T WORK ON HIS SKIN FOR 18 YEARS.
 Rodan + Fields works.

 - Residual income.
-I didn’t have to drive to a physical location and clock in to earn a second paycheck.
+I didn’t have to drive to a physical location and clock in to earn a second paycheck every month.
 That meant I could do this while Spawn was napping or while I waiting for Mickey and DocMcStuffins on vacation.

 Since social media and word of mouth are so strong within friends, it is only natural for direct sales companies to hop on social and use it as a channel for sharing info on the products and business.
 You’ve seen it with LulaRoe leggings, Avon makeup, Tupperware even.
 It also helps my R+F business.
 You already recommend movies to stream on Netflix, a great lipstick you found at Sephora, the best portable hard drive for travel….
 There’s no difference in recommending R+F (especially because the products work).